 Site Specific Health and Safety Plan

-The Contractor shall prepare a detailed Site Specific Health and Safety Plan that shall identify, evaluate and control job specific hazards and the necessary control measures to be implemented for managing hazards.
+The Contractor shall prepare a detailed Site-Specific Health and Safety Plan that shall identify, evaluate and control job specific hazards and the necessary control measures to be implemented for managing hazards.

-The Contractor is responsible for submitting the Site Specific Health and Safety Plan within five (5) working days prior to mobilization on site.
+The Contractor is responsible for submitting the Site-Specific Health and Safety Plan within five (5) working days prior to mobilization on site.

 The site-specific Health and Safety Plan must address the requirements of the OHSA, including, but not limited to the following regulations and their amendments as applicable to the project: